kassem404/PS4-to-Computer-Conversion/README.md

 2. Select the Linux loader payload (e.g., `ps4-linux-loader.bin`).
 3. Wait for the loader to initialize (screen may go black for a few minutes).
 4. If the screen remains black, try pressing **CTRL+ALT+F1**, **CTRL+ALT+F2**, or **CTRL+ALT+F7** until the Linux console appears.
+5. Touch grass during the installation process which might take an hour or a bit more (less time with internal SSD).

 ---